 - Crumble paneer, add sugar, rose essence and rose syrup.
 Mix well.
 Add this mixture to a blender and pulse for 30 seconds.
 This is just to bring the mixture together.
 Scrape it off from the blender and shape them into your desired shape.
 Place a pistachio in the center and refrigerate it for 30 minutes.
 This stays good for 4-5 days if refrigerated.
 Serve chilled.

 Giving any dessert a rose flavor elevates the dish besides giving it an aromatic flavor.
-Rambutan Rose Lassi, Beetroot Plum Rose Ice Pops, Rose flavored Coconut Balls and Rose flavored Blueberry Popsicle are just some recipes that you can make in this flavor.
+Rose Coconut Ladoo, Rambutan Rose Lassi, and Beetroot Plum Rose Ice Pops are just some recipes that you can make in this flavor.